Locally Consistent Parsing for Text Indexing in Small Space: Deterministic Selection

 Remark that at the end of the alphabet reduction, the blocks' symbols are all in $\{0,1,2,3,4,5\}$.
-At this point the algorithm scan all blocks and compare their symbol's value with those of their right and left neighbours.
+At this point, the algorithm scans all blocks and compares their symbol's value with those of their right and left neighbors.
 The algorithm picks all positions that have a local minimum symbol value as the selected positions in level $\mu$.
 The only exceptions are regarding the margins of the sequence.
-For the last $c\log^*n$ characters, the alphabet reduction cannot reach the last level, and therefore they do not have a corresponding number from $\{0,\dots,5\}$, thus, the algorithm treats them as sequences of type~\ref{item:type_edge}.
+For the rightmost $c\log^*n$ characters, the alphabet reduction cannot reach the last level, and therefore they do not have a corresponding number from $\{0,\dots,5\}$, thus, the algorithm treats them as sequences of type~\ref{item:type_edge}.
 In addition, the leftmost position in the sequence is always selected by the algorithm.
-Moreover, if the second block in the sequence (from left) receives a symbol which is local minimum, the algorithm ignores it in order to avoid the case that the first sub-block will become a block in level $\mu$.
-So, by the merging due to minimal symbol each block of level $\mu$ is composed of at least $2$ sub-blocks of level $\mu-1$ and at most $11$ sub-blocks ($10$ as the maximal distance between minimal positions over the symbols $\{0,\dots,5\}$ and additional one block for the case of the leftmost block). \paragraph{Margin sub-blocks (type~\ref{item:type_edge}).} Each sequence of type~\ref{item:type_edge} contains at most $c\log^*n$ sub-blocks.
-If the sequence contains exactly one block, this block is kept the same in level $\mu$ of the hierarchy.
-If the sequence contains two or three sub-blocks, the algorithm creates one block in level $\mu$ which is the union of all these three sub-blocks.
+Moreover, if the second block in the sequence (from left) receives a symbol which is a local minimum, the algorithm ignores it in order to avoid the case that the first sub-block will become a block in level $\mu$.
+So, by the merging due to the minimal symbol, each block of level $\mu$ is composed of at least $2$ sub-blocks of level $\mu-1$ and at most $11$ sub-blocks ($10$ is the maximal distance between minimal positions over the symbols $\{0,\dots,5\}$ and additional one block for the case of the leftmost block).

+\paragraph{Margin sub-blocks (type~\ref{item:type_edge}).} Each sequence of type~\ref{item:type_edge} contains at most $c\log^*n$ sub-blocks.
+If the sequence contains exactly one sub-block, this sub-block is kept as a block in level $\mu$ of the hierarchy.
+If the sequence contains two or three sub-blocks, the algorithm creates one block in level $\mu$ which is the concatenation of all these three sub-blocks.
 As for the last case, if the sequence contains at least four sub-blocks, the algorithm creates one block in the $\mu$th level which is the union of the two rightmost blocks, and repeats the process from right to left until there are no sub-blocks of level $i-1$ in the sequence which are not part of any block in level $\mu$.
 Notice that each block created in such sequence contains at least two sub-blocks from the lower level and at most three of them, except for the case where the sequence contains exactly one sub-block.